Website Manager

 SKILL LEVELS

 **Below are the recommended levels of skills that players need to demonstrate before moving onto the next group/division.
+AND NOW (3/15/26) adding a few drills to help in these progressions . . .

 Make sure players understand your formations and every player’s responsibilities (offensive and defensive).
 ALL players have offensive and defensive jobs.
 Each player should have a strength position but also know how to play all positions around them in your formation.
 Check their understanding by asking guided questions.